-Conducted numerous investigations relating to potential non-compliance with GSA contract requirements including commercial sales practice disclosures, Price Reductions Clause compliance, and potential overcharging
+Conducted numerous investigations relating to potential noncompliance with GSA contract requirements, including commercial sales practice disclosures, Price Reductions Clause compliance, and potential overcharging

-Represented numerous companies in pre-award and post-award GSA Office of Inspector General audits
+Numerous companies in pre-award and post-award GSA Office of Inspector General audits

 Conducted several investigations related to internal whistleblower/hotline complaints

-Conducted many compliance reviews to assess internal controls, policies and procedures relating to government contracts
+Conducted many compliance reviews to assess internal controls, policies, and procedures relating to government contracts

 Routinely provide advice in due diligence related to acquisitions and divestitures of government contractors

-University of San Diego School of Law, 2001, J.D., Cum Laude
+University of San Diego School of Law, 2001, J.D., cum laude

 University of Nevada, Las Vegas, 1999, B.S.